Wings of Life

 “The reality is that because honeybees are an agricultural commodity, they have political horsepower,” says Watkins.
 “Without the attention being paid to honeybees, we probably wouldn’t have attention being paid to native bees.”

 In February 2017, Bombus affinis, aka the rusty-patched bumblebee, earned a dubious honor.
 It became the first bumblebee species to be listed as endangered under the Endangered Species Act.

 Once abundant across 28 states, the rusty-patched bumblebee has declined dramatically since the late 1990s.
 Now, only a few small, scattered populations remain in nine states and one Canadian province.

-Placing the bee under federal protection, says Service Midwest Regional Director Tom Melius, “will help us mobilize partners and focus resources on finding ways right now to stop the decline” and save the bee from extinction.
+Placing the bee under federal protection, said retired Service Regional Director Tom Melius, “will help us mobilize partners and focus resources on finding ways right now to stop the decline” and save the bee from extinction.

 Restoring native habitat – including milkweed and wildflowers – comes naturally to national wildlife refuges.
 Refuge staff involve school groups and Scout troops in planting efforts.
 While kids get their hands dirty, they learn how they’re helping pollinators and why that matters.

 Here are some Refuge System properties with pollinator gardens that you can visit.